chemodun/X4-MimicRepeatOrders/README.md

 [Video demonstration of the Mimic Repeat Orders.
 Version 1.00](https://www.youtube.com/watch?v=6pT75XC8MUs)

+## Non-vanilla Orders

+### Mining in Sector for Mimic Repeat Orders

+Simple mining routine for player owned ships in sector to be managed by Repeat Orders

+You can download the latest version via Steam client - [Mining in Sector for Mimic Repeat Orders](https://steamcommunity.com/sharedfiles/filedetails/?id=3602563805).

+Or you can do it via the Nexus Mods - [Mining in Sector for Mimic Repeat Orders](https://www.nexusmods.com/x4foundations/mods/1880)

 ## Credits

 - Author: Chem O`Dun, on [Nexus Mods](https://next.nexusmods.com/profile/ChemODun/mods?gameId=2659) and [Steam Workshop](https://steamcommunity.com/id/chemodun/myworkshopfiles/?appid=392160)